 GLFW is a free, Open Source, multi-platform library for OpenGL, OpenGL ES and Vulkan application development.
 It provides a simple, platform-independent API for creating windows, contexts and surfaces, reading input, handling events, etc.

-Getting started is a guide for those new to GLFW.
+Getting started is a guide for users new to GLFW.
 It takes you through how to write a small but complete program.
-For people coming from GLFW 2, the Moving from GLFW 2 to 3 guide explains what has changed and how to update existing code to use the new API.

-There are guides for each of the various areas of the API.
+There are guides for each section of the API:

 The reference documentation provides more detailed information about specific functions.